2EZ2break/CyberSecPortfolio.io/index.md

 Below are some of the projects I've completed.
 Some are ongoing, others I've had to end due to cost.

-# Creating a SIEM in Azure using Microsoft Sentinel
+# Creating a SIEM in Microsoft Azure leveraging Microsoft Sentinel

 In this project I created a SIEM system in Microsoft Azure by leveraging Microsoft Sentinel.
 I launched a VM and created a log analytics workspace where I enabled Microsoft Sentinel.
 I then connected the VM as a data source and created analytic rules to flag specific instances from the VMs logs.